 SchBidMWhE = the total quantity of MWhs that is scheduled in the DAM in a particular hour at a particular location as a result of the Customer’s Export Bid.

-EPDCS = the amount of credit support required, in $/MWh, for an Export Bid as described above, for the location associated with the Export Bid and for the EPD group that contains the hour to which the Export Bid applies.
+EPDCS = the amount of credit support required, in $/MWh, for an Export Bid as described above, for the location associated with the Export Bid (or location with like characteristics, if applicable) and for the EPD group that contains the hour to which the Export Bid applies.

 DAM LBMPE = the Day-Ahead LBMP in a particular hour and at a particular location associated with the Customer’s Export Bid.